pantrypoints/sp/content/en/research/countries/china/xi/chapter-15f.md

 After the reform and opening up, Comrade Deng Xiaoping demanded that the vast number of party members and cadres "carry forward the revolutionary and desperate spirit" and stressed that "the revolutionary spirit is very valuable, and without the revolutionary spirit, there will be no revolutionary action.”
-1 Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has repeatedly emphasized: "We should more consciously strengthen the principles of the Party spirit, carry forward the spirit of thorough self-revolution, and continuously enhance the Party's ability to purify, improve, renew and improve itself."
+1 Since the 18th National Congress of the CCP, Comrade Xi Jinping has repeatedly emphasized: "We should more consciously strengthen the principles of the Party spirit, carry forward the spirit of thorough self-revolution, and continuously enhance the Party's ability to purify, improve, renew and improve itself."
 2 Only by holding an